Cam Valley Wildlife Group Barn Owl project aims and objectives

 What we have achieved:

 When we started the project, Barn Owls were thought to be extinct as a breeding species in the area, but our project has been successful in turning this right around and we now have a healthy population.
-To read about the history of the project, what we have achieved and the 2016 report, please follow the links opposite.
+To read about the history of the project, what we have achieved and reports by year, please follow the links below:

 How to get involved: